 - Indexation of benefits to inflation.

-Please refer to your policy documents for optional increased limits or speak to your broker.
+Please refer to your policy documents for optional increased limits or contact your broker.